lirbank/preview-branches-with-cloudflare/README.md

 - Push to any other branch → preview deploy, backed by a Neon branch dedicated to that Git branch and reused across commits.

 The connection string reaches the Worker as `env.HYPERDRIVE` (Hyperdrive binding) and as plain `env.DATABASE_URL` (pooled) and `env.DATABASE_URL_UNPOOLED` (unpooled) values.

+There are no GitHub Actions workflows and no Neon GitHub App or `create-branch-action` — everything is handled by the one deploy script.

 ### Preview flow